cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 ### Create a StorageClass

-To enable persistent storage for your  cluster, you must declare the type of persistent volume that your cluster can use by creating a [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses).
+Kubo supports [dynamic volume provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic), to allow storage volumes to be created on-demand.
+The dynamic provisioning feature eliminates the need to pre-provision persistent storage.

-A StorageClass gives operators a way to describe the different classes of storage that a cluster offers.
+To enable this feature for your cluster, you must define one or more [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses) objects.
+Each StorageClass object enables operators to define and expose a different class of storage in the cluster.

-Perform the following steps to create a StorageClass:
+Perform the following steps to define a StorageClass:

 1. Download the StorageClass spec for your IaaS to your Kubo environment.
 Run the command for your IaaS: